Cocker Spaniel Puppy Training

 Well, as a starting point, I recommend you read these 10 essential rules of puppy training first.

-These essential rules will help to get you in the right frame of mind and make training your puppy much easier!
+These essential rules will help to get you into the right frame of mind and make training your puppy much easier!
 Having this information under your belt will get your puppy off to the best start he could possibly have.

 Come back to this page when you've read through them.